MarioSMB/datapacks/README.md

 # datapacks
-Data Packs made for my Minecraft server!
+This repository holds a collection of the data packs I've written for my Minecraft server.
+Feel free to use any or all of them!